pro3d-space/PRo3D/docs/ProvenanceTracking.md

 DisableCors is required when running PRo3D UI from the PROVEX web app.
 For communication with the webapp the `remoteApi` needs to be enabled.
 To enable provenace features from within PRo3D `--enable-Provenance``is needed.

-More about this stream of features was presented at ASTRA2023.
+More about this stream of features was presented at ASTRA2023 and in the provex specific documentation: https://github.com/pro3d-space/PRo3D/tree/features/provex/provex